Are We Too Good at Catching Fish?

 Fishing Down the Food Web

 When one kind of fish is no longer plentiful, fishermen may move on to new species.
 Scientists have documented a gradual transition in fisheries landings over the last few decades from high-level predators such as tuna and cod, to species lower in the food web, like crabs, sardines and squid—a phenomenon known as "fishing down the food web."
-Since these species are often important prey for other fish, as well as seabirds and marine mammals, their removal impacts species throughout the ecosystem.
+Since these lower-level species are often important prey for other fish, as well as seabirds and marine mammals, their removal impacts species throughout the ecosystem.

 Finding a Solution for the Fishermen